PSYCHIATRIC DRUGS:

 ers) are, they are nowhere near as damaging as the so-called

-major tranquilizers, sometimes also called "antipsychotic" or
+major tranquilizers, sometimes also called "antipsychotic"

 "antischizophrenic" or "neuroleptic" drugs.
-Included in this

 category are Thorazine (chlorpromazine), Mellaril, Prolixin (flu-